 Neapolitan Mastiff Temperament

 Like most modern Mastiffs, the Neapolitan is primarily a guardian.
 One look at them and an intruder will think twice before entering your compound.
-But with the family, the Neapolitan Mastiff is very kind, affectionate, and gentle.
+But with the family members, the Neapolitan Mastiff is very kind, loving, and gentle.
 They’re great family dogs!

-This breed is trainable and should actually begin lessons at an early age before they get too big.
-You may want to keep in mind that they are strong-willed.
+This breed can be trainable and should actually begin lessons at an early age before they get too big.
+In some cases, they’ll be strong-willed.
 In other words, you will need to be consistent and firm with them.
 Plus, always use positive reinforcement techniques.

 7. Italian Greyhound